geographical center of Europe

 How long should I spend visiting?

-A visit typically lasts a few hours, allowing time for reflection and exploration of the memorial and its surroundings.
+A visit can typically be completed in a few hours, allowing time to explore the memorial and the surrounding area.

 Is photography allowed?